Elizabeth Steiner: Career

 Steiner is an adjunct associate professor of family medicine at Oregon Health & Science University (OHSU).
 She is a past president of the Oregon Academy of Family Physicians.

 In November 2018, Steiner was appointed to co-chair the Oregon legislature's joint ways and means committee, serving with senator Betsy Johnson.
 She remained in the role until 2024, when she stepped down to focus on her run for state treasurer.

 On September 13, 2023, Steiner announced her candidacy for state treasurer in the 2024 election.
 On May 21, 2024, Steiner won the Democratic primary with 77% of the vote.
 On November 5, 2024, Steiner defeated Republican state senator Brian Boquist in the general election, becoming the first woman to be elected to the position.

 Personal life

-In 2013, Steiner publicly revealed she suffers from major depressive disorder and multiple sclerosis.
+In 2013, Steiner publicly revealed she has major depressive disorder and multiple sclerosis.

 Steiner lives in Northwest Portland and has three adult children, one of whom is non-binary.
 Steiner is Jewish and bisexual.